 The AAAAI partners with Hart Health Strategies to provide ongoing advocacy with Congress, federal regulatory agencies, and other important strategic outreach.
-We are pleased to provide links to documents the Hart Health team is keeping up to date to provide you with the latest important information on critical issues related to COVID-19.
-Check these links often for the latest information.
+We are pleased to provide links to resource documents prepared by the Hart Health team to provide you with information on critical issues related to COVID-19.

 • Disaster Primer

 • State Resources

 • Telehealth Overview